AckerlyXu/heima/articles/multi-factor-authentication/multi-factor-authentication-get-started-server-dirint.md

-<properties
+---
-	pageTitle="Directory integration between Azure Multi-Factor Authentication and Active Directory" description="This is the Azure Multi-factor authentication page that describes how to integrate the Azure Multi-Factor Authentication Server with Active Directory so you can synchronize the directories." services="multi-factor-authentication"
+title: Directory integration between Azure Multi-Factor Authentication and Active Directory
+description: This is the Azure Multi-factor authentication page that describes how to integrate the Azure Multi-Factor Authentication Server with Active Directory so you can synchronize the directories.
-	documentationCenter=""
-	authors="billmath"
-	manager="stevenpo"
-	editor="curtand"/>

-<tags
-	ms.service="multi-factor-authentication"
-	ms.date="08/04/2016"
-	wacn.date=""/>
+services: multi-factor-authentication
+documentationCenter: ''
+authors: billmath
+manager: stevenpo
+editor: curtand

+ms.service: multi-factor-authentication
+ms.date: 08/04/2016
+wacn.date: ''
+---

 # Directory integration between Azure MFA Server and Active Directory